Adaptations of works by M. R. James: Radio

+1950 - On March 11, "Count Magnus" was dramatized for The Hall of Fantasy on the Mutual Broadcasting System, adapted by Richard Thorne and airing under the title "He Who Follows Me".
+A second production of the same story may have been aired in 1952 under the title "The Steps that Follow Me".

 1951 – On 21 April, Saturday Matinee presented a version of "Casting the Runes" for the BBC Home Service.
 Roger Delgado appeared as Harrington, Derek Birch played Dunning and Australian actor Dodd Mehan starred as Karswell.
 The play was adapted by Simona Pakenham and produced by Leonarde Chase.

 1952 – "The Uncommon Prayer-Book" was dramatised by Michael Gambier-Parry for the regional BBC Home Service West.
 Broadcast on 24 April, the play was billed as a "ghost story for St. Mark's Eve" ("The prayer books, though repeatedly closed, are always found open at a particular psalm... above the text of this particular psalm is a quite unauthorised rubric 'For the 25th Day of April".)
 The 60-minute play was produced by Owen Reed and starred George Holloway as Henry Davidson.
 It was repeated on 26 November on BBC Home Service Basic as part of the Wednesday Matinee strand.

 1954 – On 10 December, BBC Home Service Midland broadcast a version of "A Warning to the Curious", adapted by documentary maker Philip Donnellan.

 1957 – The association between M. R. James and the festive period began on Christmas Day 1957 as "Lost Hearts" was read by Hugh Burden on the BBC Third Programme.

 1959 – "The Tractate Middoth" was adapted as A Mass of Cobwebs by Brian Batchelor for the BBC's Thirty-Minute Theatre.
 It was produced by Robin Midgley and starred Peter Howell as William Garrett, with Edgar Norfolk as Eldred.
 It was first broadcast on the Light Programme on 28 April 1959 and received its first repeat 59 years later on 27 August 2018 on BBC Radio 4 Extra.

 1963 – Charles Lefeaux had acted in the 1949 production of Oh, Whistle, and I'll Come to You, My Lad, and fourteen years later he would produce three M. R. James adaptations of his own.
 The first of these was "The Diary of Mr. Poynter", an entry in the Mystery Playhouse strand for the Home Service. ("My hair!
 Give me back my hair!
 Give me back my beautiful brown hair" teased the Radio Times.)
 The 15-minute play was again adapted by Philip Donnellan and starred Marius Goring as Denton.

 Lefeaux's second production was a new version of "Martin's Close", this time adapted by Michael and Mollie Hardwick, again for Mystery Playhouse and the Home Service.
 The 30-minute piece starred Donald Wolfit as Judge Jeffreys and was transmitted on 20 August 1963. ("What see you in the corner of the Court, that you fix your eyes on it and not on me, your Judge?" teased the Radio Times again.)
 The play was repeated on BBC Radio 4 Extra on 26 February 2018.